[Updated on 7/6/2018 to reflect changes in the preview]

 With this announcement we will be asking customers who use the previous IP/URL publishing in HTML, XML, and RSS to migrate to these web services.

 During preview we’ll work to ensure that the data is accurate, but we will not be providing support outside of business hours.
 We will be seeking feedback from network device vendors and enterprise customers.
 The web services are in preview now, and we encourage you to start migrating any scripts that you have for working with this data today.
 While in preview, you should not rely on the data from the web services in production.
-Also while in preview only the Office 365 worldwide commercial instance is annotated with endpoint categories.
-Endpoints for other service instances such as US Gov GCC High and others are temporarily all set to Allow.
 We plan to make these supported and with GA status in the coming months.

 There is a sample PowerShell script on the IP/URL web service usage documentation page so please try it out and let us know your feedback.